 Rosebud

-Dinner in Rosebud.
-Pair it with a show at the Rosebud Theatre if the timing works.
+Cross over to Rosebud for dinner at the Rosebud Mercantile.
+Prairie classics and home-style cooking served in a warm, welcoming dining room.
+Pair it with a show at the Rosebud Theatre if the timing lines up.

 Day 3: Rosebud to Brooks